blockarchitech/recoveryscript/README.md

 This is a Script to run some basic recovery commands, boot into safebook, chkdsk, etc.

+**DO NOT RUN THIS UNDER NORMAL SHELL*
+Please run under a recovery shell!
+Either Recovery Mode, or from a Windows install USB!

 # Contributing
 Have an issue?
 Open an issue!